1jour1vin

 Palate

-Rich and full-bodied, with notes of jammy red fruit.
-Generous on the palate with a lovely finish.
+Rich and full-bodied, with notes of jammy red berries.
+Generous on the mid-palate and with a lovely finish.

 Serve